Team synergy: combining personalities for success

 Putting together a team composed of different personalities can be difficult and, at times, counter-productive.

 Failure to create synergy can result in failure in fulfilling the team’s objective.
-The key is to know how to identify the different personality types and their specific strengths and motivations.
+The key is to know how to identify and manage the different personality types and their specific strengths and motivations.

 "What makes motivation a complex issue is that different individuals and groups have very different beliefs about the nature of 'success' and about what supports or prevents success," according to a report by Richard Clark, director for the Center of Cognitive Technology at the University of Southern California.

 Managers or trainers must know how to support the variety of talent and appeal to individual perceptions of success, otherwise people may become bored or feel ineffective in their work.

 It’s important to note that these personality types aren’t absolute.
 People are often a mixture of a few of these types.

 Today, the Enneagram Institute manages this tool, which is made up of nine different personality types.

 This personality type is principled, conscientious, purposeful and self-controlled.